Nuffield Australia 2015 Scholar

 Mann of his word – IPM strategies essential to Australian greenhouse hydroponic berry industry

-With soaring demand for berry fruit around the globe, Nuffield Scholar Wade Mann is urging growers to consider integrated pest management strategies (IPM).
+With soaring demand for berry fruit around the globe, Wade Mann is urging growers to consider integrated pest management strategies (IPM).

-The 2015 Nuffield Australia Scholarship winner explored and assessed IPM strategies globally to identify emerging and innovative technologies available for commercial application in the greenhouse hydroponic berry industry in Australia.
+The 2015 Scholar explored and assessed IPM strategies globally to identify emerging and innovative technologies available for commercial application in the greenhouse hydroponic berry industry in Australia.
 As part of his scholarship, he visited a number of research centres and universities, as well as berry breeders and suppliers throughout Europe, the United Kingdom, America, Canada, Hawaii and New Zealand.

 Mr Mann is managing director of Roses 2 Go, a commercial greenhouse hydroponic rose cut-flower production facility he runs with his wife and 2014 Nuffield Scholar Nicola Mann.